-Google in a wide range of matters involving alleged abuse of dominance relating to search, advertising, Android licensing and patent strategy; in various transactions, including acquisitions of Motorola, Beatthatquote, Waze and others; and in the European Commission and national investigations involving dozens of different complaints and covering virtually all aspects of Google’s business.
+Google in a wide range of matters involving alleged abuse of dominance relating to search, advertising, Android licensing and patent strategy; and in the European Commission and national investigations involving dozens of different complaints and covering virtually all aspects of Google’s business.

-Google in various transactions, as well as obtaining EU clearance for acquisitions such as Motorola and UK clearance for acquisitions such as Waze and Beatthatquote.
+Google in various transactions, as well as obtaining EU clearance for acquisitions such as Motorola and UK clearance for acquisitions such as Waze.

-Various complainants in cases against Qualcomm’s practices in several jurisdictions worldwide relating to FRAND licensing for standards and pricing practices, including the EU, the U.S., Korea and China, including the Korean Free Trade Commission case resulting in a fine of KRW 1 trillion, and the ongoing appeal by Qualcomm.
+Various complainants in cases against Qualcomm’s practices in several jurisdictions worldwide relating to FRAND licensing for standards and pricing practices, including the EU, the U.S., Korea and China, including European Commission and Korean Free Trade Commission cases resulting in orders to change business practices, and associated appeals by Qualcomm.

 NVIDIA in competition proceedings against Qualcomm before the European Commission and a damage claim in the High Court against Qualcomm for abuse of dominance relating to pricing practices.